Vadoma: Ectrodactyly

-A substantial minority of vaDoma have a condition known as ectrodactyly in which the middle three toes are absent and the two outer ones are turned in, resulting in the tribe being known as the "two-toed" or "ostrich-footed" tribe.
-This is an autosomal dominant condition resulting from a single mutation on chromosome 7.
-It is reported that those with the condition are not handicapped and are well integrated into the tribe.
+A substantial minority of vaDoma have a condition known as ectrodactyly in which the middle three toes are absent and the two outer ones are turned in, resulting in the band being known as the "two-toed" or "ostrich-footed" band.
+This is an autosomal dominant condition resulting from a single mutation on chromosome 3.
+It is reported that those with the condition are not handicapped and are well integrated into the community.
 While possibly an aid in tree climbing, the condition prevails because of a small genetic pool among the vaDoma and is propagated by the tribal law that forbids members to marry outside the group.

-Due to the vaDoma tribe's isolation, they have developed and maintained ectrodactyly, and their comparatively small gene pool has resulted in the condition being much more frequent than elsewhere.
-The Talaunda/Talaote Kalanga of the Kalahari Desert also have a number of members with ectrodactyly and may share common ancestry with the VaDoma.
+Due to the vaDoma band's isolation, they have developed and maintained ectrodactyly, and their comparatively small gene pool has resulted in the condition being much more frequent than elsewhere.
+The Talaunda/Talaote Kalanga of the Kalahari Desert also have a number of members with ectrodactyly and may share common ancestry with the vaDoma.